Ida Joe Brooks: Career

 In 1872, in conversation with a friend, Brooks warmly argued that women should earn their own money, and he made a wager that she would not do it herself.
 As a joke, he found her a school in Fouche Bottom, where the gnats were so thick that a smudge had to be kept continually burning.
 She accepted the position and taught there faithfully and well.

 In 1873, Brooks, with a liking for the work, began to teach at the Primary Department of the First Ward School, Little Rock.
 The following year she was made principal of the grammar school, and in 1876 she was made principal of the Little Rock High School.
 In 1877 she was elected president of the State Teachers' Association.
 She was also president of the Homeopathic Medical Examining Board.

 In 1882, Brooks joined the faculty at Little Rock University.
 Having become a Master of Arts, she was placed in charge of the mathematical department, where she taught until 1888 when she entered the Boston University School of Medicine, a course which had for years been her desire.
 She was graduated there with high honors in 1891 and afterwards took a post-graduate course on nervous diseases in the Westborough Insane Hospital.
 She spent one year as house officer in the Massachusetts Homeopathic Hospital, being assigned half the time on the surgical and half the time on the medical work.
 Returning to Little Rock in 1903, she established a private practice of pedriatics.

-Brooks was an earnest woman suffragist and a thorough temperance advocate.
+Brooks was a woman suffragist and a temperance advocate.